efrainangon/RocketLeagueQuiz/README.md

 # RocketLeagueQuiz

 My first ever coding project from when I was 12!
-While not much, this began the start of my journey as a software engineer!
+While not much, this marked the start of my journey as a software engineer!

 # What I Learned